Kentex slipper factory fire: Aftermath

 On May 14, Valenzuela City fire chief Mel Jose Lagan and senior inspector Ed-Groover Oculam were placed on administrative leave as authorities investigated possible wrongdoing.
-Before the announcement, Lagan was adamant that local firefighters had not been negligent.
+Before the announcement, Lagan was adamant that firefighters had not been negligent.
 He said that the arson unit would look into how the workers became trapped, saying that there were sufficient exits to the building.

 Survivors of the blaze claimed that the factory had sweatshop-like conditions and blamed the large loss of life on barred windows.
-The workers worked for "well below minimum wage" and endured foul smells, according to family of the victims and The Trade Union Congress of the Philippines.
+The workers worked for "well below minimum wage" and endured foul smells, according to families of the victims and the Trade Union Congress of the Philippines.
 Pay was dependent on the number of shoes produced, creating wages as little as 300 pesos (US$6.70) in a 12-hour day (minimum wage is 481 pesos).
 Other survivors said that the company was not making required social security and health insurance payments.
 A survivor who escaped from the first floor remarked, "They were screaming for help, holding onto the bars.
 When we could no longer see their hands, we knew they had died ... they died because they were trapped on the second floor."
 Another survivor remarked, "We were running not knowing exactly where to go ... if people had known what to do, it would have been different."

-Acting national police chief Leonardo Espina said, "Someone will definitely be charged because of the deaths," adding that it was only a matter of determining who was negligent in the case.
+Acting national police chief Leonardo Espina said, "Someone will definitely be charged because of the deaths.".
 Interior Secretary Mar Roxas promised justice for the victims, and said that he was angered by the apparent cause (welding near flammable materials) and insufficient exits in the factory.
-The factory's workers had apparently received no safety training.
+The factory workers had apparently received no safety training.
 Initial investigations indicated that the factory had no sprinklers and the building was overcrowded during work hours.
 Additionally, a substantial portion of the work force had been recruited by an illegal sub-contractor.